vekatze/neut/book/src/terms.md

 exact e
 ```

-is translated into the below:
+is translated into the following:

 ```neut
 function (y1: b1, ..., ym: bm) {